microsoft871/DXUT/README.md

 ## Disclaimer

 DXUT is being provided as a porting aid for older code that makes use of the legacy DirectX SDK, the deprecated D3DX9/D3DX11 library, and the DXUT11 framework.
-It is a cleaned up version of the original DXUT11 that will build with the Windows 8.1 / 10 SDK and does not make use of any legacy DirectX SDK or DirectSetup deployed components.
+It is a cleaned-up version of the original DXUT11 that will build with the Windows 8.1 / 10 SDK and does not make use of any legacy DirectX SDK or DirectSetup deployed components.

 The DXUT framework is for use in Win32 desktop applications.
 It not usable for Universal Windows Platform apps, Windows Store apps, Xbox One apps, or Windows phone.